unknown321/wampy/USAGE.md

 Reboot the device.
 I suppose that happens because of opengl texture unloading (or a memory leak:).

 ## Using wampy

+Wampy works with default music player.

+Wampy does not work with:

+- Language study
+- SensMe
+- Radio

 ### Winamp